 The Windows SDK has the following minimum system requirements:

 - Windows 10 version 1507 or higher: Home, Professional, Education, and Enterprise (LTSB and S are not supported for UWP)

 - Windows Server 2022, Windows Server 2019, Windows Server 2016, and Windows Server 2012 R2 (Command line only)

 - Windows 8.1

 (Not all tools are supported on earlier operating systems)

 - 4 GB of available hard disk space

 Additional SDK requirements

-Installation on Windows 8.1 and earlier operating systems requires KB2999226.
+Installation on Windows 8.1 and earlier operating systems requires an Update for Universal C Runtime in Windows.
 To install through Windows Update, make sure you install the latest recommended updates and patches from Microsoft Update before you install the Windows SDK.

 Windows app samples are now available through GitHub.
 You can browse the code on GitHub, clone a personal copy of the repository from Git, or download a zipped archive of all the samples.
 We welcome feedback, so feel free to open an issue within the repository if you have a problem or question.
 These samples are designed to run on desktop, mobile, and future devices that support the Universal Windows Platform (UWP).